jasonraimondi/jasonraimondi.com/content/posts/028_authenticating-nextjs-part-1.md

 GET  http://localhost:1323/api/restricted   # AUTHORIZATION HEADER REQUIRED
 ```

-The user will be required to submit a login POST in order to retrieve their authorization token for the restricted route.

-## Adding an unrestricted and open endpoint

 Anyone will be able to access the **/unrestricted** endpoint.
 A user will be able to authenticate via a POST containing a valid _email_ and _password_ to the **login** endpoint and receiving a JWT.
 Authenticated users can then pass the JWT as an **Authorization** header to the **restricted** endpoint to view the content.
 Any requests without the **Authorization** header will be denied.

-### Create the GET endpoint
+## Adding an unrestricted and open endpoint

 The first endpoint is just a really simple endpoint that returns a json object with a key and value of `"message": "Success!
 The status is 200"`.

 ```go
 package main